 Tissue Prices

-Setting your own prices for each runner in each race is a skill you must learn if you want to become a VALUE finder and bettor.
+Setting your own prices for each runner in each race is a skill you must learn if you want to become a VALUE finder and VALUE bettor.
+A winning punter.

 You will need to have some basic Excel skills to do this.
 This section will take some time to complete and remain a Work in Progress until you see this paragraph disappear.